lucaslorentz/minicover/README.md

 Use this command to revert the instrumentation based on **coverage.json** file.

-**Make sure you call uninstrument before publishing or packing your assemblies.** You don't want to slow down your deployed application with coverage.
+**Make sure you call uninstrument before publishing or packing your application.**

 ### Reset
 ```